Logo

 Q: Who are the threat actors?

-A: The threat actors have identified themselves as Ransomhouse.
+A: The threat actors have identified themselves as RansomHouse.

-Q: Has any customer data been compromised?
+Q: Has data been published by the threat actor?

 Q: What is unstructured data?